tikinson/tknbrd0/readme.md

 | rLED1 - rLED42    | YS-SK6812MINI-E-withCUTOUT                                     | 42       | YS-SK6812MINI-E       |C5149201          |
 | aluminum spacer M2(standoff)    |MountingHole_4.3mm_M4_ISO14580                    | 8        | standoff              |                  |

-Lasercutting, Knob, Switches all this is you can easily find on market on your personal preferences.
+Lasercutting, Knob, Switches all this you can easily find on market on your personal preferences.
 All that included in BOM is recommended, only LED is optional.